pshdev0/assembly-sub-compiler/README.md

 # TODO

 * Testing & debugging
-* Compile IDE & Compiler with Graal and upload binaries
+* Compiler with Graal & upload binaries & code

 # In the works